twobeers75/TRANSECT/README.md

   - see r_requirements.txt for a complete list of required R packages

 ## Installation
 NOTE: SCA requires and depends on numerous packages and applications.
-These take some time to install if not alreadt present.
-A fresh install on a vanilla Ubuntu 22.04 can take 30-45mins depending on your PC and network speeds.
+These take some time to install if not already present.
+A fresh install on a vanilla Ubuntu 22.04 can take 30-45mins depending on the PC and network speeds.

 Clone the repo